The Machinist: Plot

-After several attempts to confront Ivan, Trevor tries to trace his license plate, but runs out of gas while in pursuit of his car.
-When a DMV clerk insists that personal information cannot be released unless a crime has been committed, Trevor throws himself in front of a car in order to accuse Ivan of committing a hit and run.
-He files a police report with Ivan's plate number, only to be baffled when he is told that the car in question is his own, and that he had reported it totaled one year ago.
-He flees the police and goes to Stevie, who bathes and clothes him, but he is disturbed by the discovery of the photo of Ivan and Reynolds framed in her home.
-Trevor accuses her of conspiring against him.
-Confused, Stevie says the picture is of Reynolds and Trevor, but he refuses to look at it, and after a violent argument, Stevie throws him out.
-He goes to the airport diner, but is told by an unfamiliar waitress that they've never had an employee named Maria.
-The waitress at the counter tells Trevor she has served him every day for a year, and, in all that time, he spoke so little that she thought he was mute.
+Trevor tries to trace Ivan's license plate.
+When a DMV clerk insists that personal information cannot be released unless a crime has been committed, he throws himself in front of a car in order to accuse Ivan of committing a hit and run.
+He files a police report with Ivan's plate number, only to be told that the car in question is his own, and he had reported it totaled one year ago.
+He goes to Stevie but discovers the fishing photo of Ivan and Reynolds framed in her home.
+He accuses her of conspiring against him with Ivan.
+Confused, Stevie says the picture is of Reynolds and Trevor fishing, but throws him out after he insults her.
+Trevor goes to the airport diner for Maria, but is told that they've never had an employee named Maria.
+The waitress there says she has served Trevor every day for a year, and, in all that time, he spoke so little that she thought he was mute.

-Trevor sees Ivan take Nicholas into Trevor's apartment and, fearing the worst, sneaks inside.
-Nicholas is nowhere to be seen and doesn't respond to Trevor's calls.
-He confronts Ivan in the bathroom and kills him after a struggle.
-He pulls back the shower curtain, only to find the bathtub empty.
-He goes to the refrigerator and opens it to find rotting fish, matching those in the fishing photo, which he at last realizes was of himself with Reynolds, just as Stevie claimed; Trevor hallucinated Ivan's presence in the photo.
-Trevor now remembers taking a rolled-up carpet containing what he thought was Ivan's body to the ocean to dispose of it, only for the rug to become unrolled and reveal nothing inside.
-A figure holding a flashlight who approached Trevor from behind turns out to be Ivan, who laughs as he tells Trevor that he has some explaining to do.
+Trevor goes back home and sees Ivan take Nicholas into Trevor's apartment.
+Inside, Nicholas is nowhere to be seen.
+Ivan tells him "you know he's dead."
+Trevor, believing Ivan has killed Nicholas and his body is in the bathtub, kills Ivan, only to find the bathtub empty.
+He opens his refrigerator, which is leaking blood, to find rotting fish, matching those in the fishing photo, which he at last realizes was of himself with Reynolds, as Stevie had claimed; Trevor hallucinated Ivan in the photo.
+Trevor takes a rolled-up carpet containing Ivan's body to the ocean to dispose of it, only for the rug to unroll and reveal nothing inside.
+Ivan, unharmed, approaches Trevor, and laughs.